 Internet usage estimates are the most uncertain of all, and are based on a ballparking methodology - simply taking the average of published estimates of others.
 This does not account for the fact that employee internet use is a subset of their total use, or that employee internet use is likely higher than the global average.
-It also does not take into account novel computing tasks such as the use of large language models.
+It also does not take into account novel computing tasks such as the use of large language models, an activity that has increased massively within Crystallise in recent years.
 Thus, this value could easily be an order of magnitude out in either direction.